BorisNikulin/discord-chat-analysis/README.md

 ### Word Tokenization

 To convert the `chat` data.table into a more convienient [tidy format](http://tidytextmining.com/tidytext.html), with one token per row, we can use [tidytext](https://cran.r-project.org/web/packages/tidytext/vignettes/tidytext.html).
 URLs, long digits, and common words can cause problems, but they can be filtered out with regex and tidytext's `stop_words`.
-I also filtered out users who did not message a lot.
+We also filtered out users who did not message a lot.

 ``` r
 library(magrittr) # for %<>% (originator of %>%)